-Under Alternative 2, the Central Valley Water Board would develop a single mechanism or a series of regulatory mechanisms (WDRs or conditional waivers of WDRs) to regulate waste discharges from irrigated agricultural lands to ground and surface waters.
+Under Alternative 2, the Central Valley Water Board would develop a single mechanism or a series of regulatory mechanisms (WDRs or conditional waivers of WDRs) to regulate waste discharges from irrigated agricultural lands to groundwaters.

 Third-Party groups would function as lead entities representing growers.
-Regulation of discharges to surface water would be similar to Alternative 1 (the current ILRP).
-However, this alternative allows for a reduction in monitoring under lower threat circumstances and where watershed or area management objective plans are being developed.
-This alternative also includes requirements for development of groundwater quality management plans (GQMPs) to minimize discharge of waste to groundwater from irrigated lands.
+This alternative includes requirements for development of groundwater quality management plans (GQMPs) to minimize discharge of waste to groundwater from irrigated lands.
 Under Alternative 2, local groundwater management plans or integrated regional water management plans could be utilized, all or in part, for ILRP GQMPs, with Central Valley Water Board approval.
 This alternative relies on coordination with the California Department of Pesticide Regulation (DPR) for regulating discharges of pesticides to groundwater.

 Growers would be required to track implemented management practices and submit the results to the Third-Party group.
-Surface water monitoring under this alternative would be similar to Alternative 1.
-The Third-Party group would report summary results to the Central Valley Water Board.
-The Third-Party group would be required to summarize the results of groundwater and surface water monitoring and tracking in an annual monitoring report to the Central Valley Water Board.
+The Third-Party group would be required to summarize the results of groundwater monitoring and tracking in an annual monitoring report to the Central Valley Water Board.

-An order based wholly on Alternative 2 is not being pursued to regulate irrigated agricultural operations in the Western San Joaquin River Watershed instead of the Order because it would not substantially reduce or eliminate any of the significant adverse effects of the Order (listed in the findings above) and because it would not as consistently meet the Program's goals and objectives as would the Order.
+An order based wholly on Alternative 2 is not being pursued to regulate irrigated agricultural operations in the Grassland Drainage Area instead of the Order because it would not substantially reduce or eliminate any of the significant adverse effects of the Order (listed in the findings above) and because it would not as consistently meet the Program's goals and objectives as would the Order.
 As indicated in Appendix A, pages 96-130 of the PEIR, Alternative 2 would be consistent with most of the Programs goals and objectives but would be only partially consistent with the State Water Board's nonpoint source policy and the state's antidegradation policy.
 Alternative 2 includes Third-Party GQMPs but does not require groundwater quality monitoring.
-The Order is considered superior to Alternative 2 for implementation in the Western San Joaquin River Watershed.
+The Order is considered superior to Alternative 2 for implementation in the Grassland Drainage Area.